atrocore/atrocore/README.md

 Active development of our software began in 2018, driven by a clear mission: to engineer a highly customizable, open-source Product Information Management (PIM) solution that overcomes the limitations of rigid enterprise platforms.

 Today, our software has evolved into a robust, comprehensive ecosystem built on a highly flexible, modular architecture.
-This adaptable framework allows us to confidently assure our clients that their requirements—extending far beyond standard PIM functions—can be fully accommodated without compromise.
+This adaptable framework allows us to confidently assure our clients that their requirements – extending far beyond standard PIM functions – can be fully accommodated without compromise.
 By offering a versatile technical toolbox, we enable organizations to seamlessly scale, integrate, and customize their data models to meet complex, ever-changing business demands.

 ## Our Customers

-Our primary client base consists of manufacturers, wholesalers, and distributors managing highly complex product portfolios with intricate technical specifications and variant structures.
+Our customers are manufacturers, wholesalers, and distributors that manage complex and business critical data across products, assets, and processes.
+They rely on AtroCore to handle large and sophisticated data models, extensive product portfolios, and complex variant, classification, and integration requirements.

+From mid market companies to global enterprises, organizations choose AtroCore when their needs go beyond the limitations of standard software solutions and when flexibility, scalability, and seamless integration with existing software landscapes are essential.

-We are proud to partner with leading global brands and enterprise market leaders, including:
+We are proud to work with leading international brands and market leaders, including:

-- Acer
+* Acer
-- Dallmayr
+* Dallmayr
-- Bridgestone
+* Bridgestone
-- AEG
+* AEG
-- Ryobi
+* Ryobi
-- Milwaukee
+* Milwaukee
-- Dirt Devil.
+* Dirt Devil

 ## Use Cases: